NextronSystems/thor-manual/scanning/modules.rst

 OS Module Overview
 ^^^^^^^^^^^^^^^^^^

-Not all modules are available on all platforms, e.g. the `RegistryChecks` module is only available on Windows.
-The following list gives an overview of which modules are available for which OS.
+Not all modules are available on every platform.
+For example, ``RegistryChecks`` is available only on Windows.
+The following table shows which modules are available on each operating system.

 .. raw:: html

-   <script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.7.1/jquery.min.js"></script>
+   <script type="text/javascript" src="https://ajax.googleapis.com/ajax/libs/jquery/1.7.1/jquery.min.js"></script>
    <script>
    $(document).ready(function() {
    $('table p:contains("Supported")').not(':contains("Not")').parent().addClass('enabled');